-Electronic journals will be renewed according to a cost per view formula.
 Electronic journals must meet annual minimum usage levels.
 Electronic journals that do not meet retention criteria for two consecutive years will not be renewed.

 8. Funding Considerations

 The materials budget is part of the State Library agency budget that is approved and allocated biennially from the general fund by the Montana State Legislature.
 Other occasional funds, such as Coal Severance Tax monies, Library Services and Technology Act funds, and private donations are used for collection development.